everscale-org/docs/src/arch/10-basics.md

 ## BOC (Bag of cells)

-Is a universal format for data packaging in Free TON.
+Is a universal format for data packaging in Everscale.
 Every object — account, transaction, message, block are stored in blockchain database as bocs.
 By the way, boc of the block includes bocs of all messages and transactions that were executed in this block inside of it.

 ## TVM